 For devices in the local area network, GwMO can be used to provision and configure End Devices that are attached to the DM Gateway.
 Gateway Config MO contains the information related to each attached End Device.\

-6.7.3 BBF TR069
+6.7.3 BBF TR-069

 TR-069 provides FULL support for this requirement.